“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

-Julian Castro is a 44 year old Public Servant who was the former mayor of San Antonio between 2009 and 2014, and later was Secretary of Housing and Urban Development from 2014 to 2017.
-He was the first Hispanic to deliver the keynote address at a Democratic National Convention.
-He announced his candidacy for the 2020 Presidential run on January 12th, 2019 as a Democrat.
+Julian Castro is a 44-year-old politician who was the former mayor of San Antonio between 2009 and 2014 before serving as the Secretary of Housing and Urban Development from 2014 to 2017.
+Castro was the first Hispanic to deliver the keynote address at a Democratic National Convention.
+He announced his candidacy for the 2020 Presidential run on January 12, 2019, as a Democrat.

 Julian Castro opened his presidential campaign position with a policy to provide Pre-K for all youth in the US, as well as, expand health care, and fight climate change.
 Castro also discussed pursuing policies to provide accessible college alternatives and criminal-justice reform.
 Castro has publicly supported the Black Lives Matter movement, Paris Climate Agreement, Universal Healthcare, and LGBTQ rights.